VertebrateResequencing/wr/.docs/bugfixes/260925-kill-before-start.md

     now counts touches made after the kill, not after Execute returned.
 That proves a touch whose reply carried the kill was made while Execute was still running.
+- [x] Copilot on PR #614 (thread PRRT_kwDOAKD33M6mAlGt): `terminateChildren`
+  decided whether to log "killed child of cmd" or "failed to kill child of cmd" from the error built up so far (`errk`), not from that child's own `Terminate()` result.
+So it could log success for a child it failed to terminate, or failure for one it did terminate, and the failure line never said what the error was.
+This predates the refactor: the old inline `killCmd` at d056b6f (client.go:2659-2667) had the same logic.
+  - Red: `TestTerminateChildren` in the new jobqueue/kill_cmd_test.go terminates a child whose process has already gone.
+Before the fix it failed at `Line 53`, because the log had
+    `lvl=info msg="killed child of cmd"` for a Terminate that failed.
+After the fix it passes.
+  - Fix: the log now depends on that child's own result, and the failure line includes it as `err`.
+- [x] Copilot on PR #614 (thread PRRT_kwDOAKD33M6mAlHT): `chainKillErr` wrapped `errk` even when the next step had worked, which gave `... failed: %!w(<nil>)`.
+This also predates the refactor: the old inline code's docker and child branches wrapped the same way.
+  - Red: `TestChainKillErr` (same file).
+Before the fix it failed at `Line 67`, with `kill failed, and the next step failed: %!w(<nil>)` where `kill failed` was expected.
+After the fix it passes.
+  - Fix: when the next step's error is nil, `chainKillErr` returns `errk` unchanged.